Call of Duty: Warzone: Battle Royale

+Plunder

 In the Plunder mode, teams have to search for stacks of Cash scattered around the map to accumulate $1 million.
 Once found or if time is almost up, the game goes into overtime, multiplying all Cash sums by 1.5.
 The team who has gathered the most money when the clock runs out is declared the winner.
 Players respawn automatically in this gamemode.
+Players spawn with custom loadouts, similar to regular multiplayer modes.

+Resurgence

-Resurgence mode, introduced with Rebirth Island and primarily featured as its main game mode, plays similarly to Battle Royale; however, upon death, players are respawned into the match as long as there is at least one squadmate alive in their team.
+Resurgence, a mode introduced with the integration of content from Black Ops Cold War into Warzone, is a modified Battle Royale mode; upon death, players are respawned into the match as long as there is at least one squadmate alive in their team.
 If the entire squad is wiped, they are eliminated from the match.
 In solo modes, each player is given a respawn timer to wait out before they can respawn again.
 The Gulag is not employed in Resurgence modes.

-In addition to Battle Royale, Plunder and Resurgence, several limited-time modes have been introduced throughout the course of the game's life cycle, both recurring modes and one-time game modes.
-Warzone has also been used to reveal upcoming Call of Duty titles through similar limited-time gamemodes.

 Maps

-Verdansk / Verdansk '84
+Verdansk

-Verdansk was the original Battle Royale map featured in Warzone for the Modern Warfare content seasons and seasons 1 and 2 of Black Ops Cold War.
+Verdansk was the original map featured in Warzones launch in March 2020 for the content seasons of Modern Warfare and Black Ops Cold War.
 It was themed after the fictional city shown in Modern Warfare's campaign and multiplayer modes.
 It is divided into five main sectors that are further divided into zones, each with a unique point of interest.
 The map is based on the real-life Donetsk city.

-Verdansk '84 was an updated version of the Verdansk map, featured in the game's Battle Royale and Plunder modes for the Black Ops Cold War content seasons and released alongside the Season 3 content update in April 2021.
-It was unveiled after the nuclear destruction of its modern-day counterpart, taking place in the spring of 1984.
+An updated version of the map, titled "Verdansk '84", was released in April 2021 alongside the third post-launch season for Black Ops Cold War; it was unveiled after the nuclear destruction of its modern-day counterpart.
 The majority of structures and locations were rethemed and revisited, along with global touch-ups across the entire map.
 The map featured seven new locations, five revamped locations, the removal of several structures and obstacles, and the addition of a new centerpiece, the Grid Radar Array.
-Several new locations and points of interest were added as the Cold War and Warzone integrated seasons progressed.
-These included Nakatomi Plaza, survival camps, CIA outpost, several satellite crash sites, and Red Doors.
+Several new locations and points of interest were added to the map as the integrated seasons of Cold War and Warzone progressed.
+These included Nakatomi Plaza, survival camps, CIA outposts, several satellite crash sites, and "Red Doors".
 Also featured were new global weapon loadout changes from Modern Warfare to Cold War, with weapons from the former still being accessible via Loadout Drops.